 Completion of a module with respect to an ideal.

-In this file we define the notions of Hausdorff, precomplete, and complete for an R
+In this file we define the notions of Hausdorff, precomplete, and complete for an R-module M

 Main definitions